nih-cfde/use-case-library-build/library/USERSTORY-46.md

 ---
-input: expression data separated by sex and phenotypic data files annotated with gene ontologies
+input: Expression data separated by sex and phenotypic data files annotated with gene ontologies
-output: a single dataset with species, sex, expression and phenotype data
+output: A single dataset with species, sex, expression and phenotype data
-task: finalize a dataset
+task: Finalize a dataset
 tags:
 - expression data
 - gene ontologies